A Stability Framework for Parameter Selection in the Minimum Covariance Determinant Problem: Methods

-When the specified subset size $h$ is close to the true number of inliers and projection depth is difficult to approximate, depth-induced $h$-subsets may still contain several outliers.
-The FDB algorithm of \cite{zhang2023fast}, which skips concentration steps, is able to work well despite possible outliers in the initial $h$-subset because the reweighting step \Eqn{reweighting} adds an additional layer of projection.
-Unfortunately, the reweighting step \Eqn{reweighting} itself may be detrimental to outlier detection if the cut-off value is not properly chosen.
-Moreover, when $p>n$, the reweighting step is stymied by the singularity of the matrix $\hat{\Sigma}$.
-To ensure that the identified $h$-subset contains as few outliers as possible, we employ concentration steps as described in \Sec{background} to further refine the $h$-subset.
+Our algorithm for selecting an inlier subset of a given subset size $h$ combines prior best practices, namely projection depth initialization \citep{hubert2005robpca,zhang2023fast} and concentration steps \citep{rousseeuw1999fast}.
+In contrast, the FDB algorithm of \cite{zhang2023fast}, which skips concentration steps, is able to work well despite possible outliers in the initial $h$-subset because the reweighting step \Eqn{reweighting} adds an additional layer of projection.
+One of the main objectives of this paper is to present a nonparametric alternative to reweighting, so we choose to omit reweighting in our subset selection algorithm.